Communist Party of Austria: Press

+Salary cap

+Since 1998, elected officials have observed a salary cap set at the wages of a skilled worker.
+Pay above this amount is donated to people in need.
+The rationale is to ensure politicians remain attuned to the financial needs of their constituents.

-Popular support and electoral results
+Popular support

-The party's strongest branch is in Styria, the only state Landtag where the party is represented, and their strongest state in national elections.
+The party's strongest branch is in Styria, which until the 2023 Salzburg state election was the only state Landtag where the party was represented, and their strongest state in national elections.
 Within Styria, the KPÖ is particularly strong in Graz, the Styrian capital and the second largest city in Austria, where the KPÖ outpolls the SPÖ and Grüne (20.75% in the 2005 local council elections).
 The party retained this stronghold in 2012.
 The KPÖ also retains support in their historical industrial strongholds in Vienna, Lower Austria, and Upper Austria.

 The KPÖ is strong with younger voters, doubling up their vote share to 1.47% in the 2005 Vienna state election after the voting age was lowered to 16.
 For the first time since 1991 the KPÖ had seats in the districts.
 On 23 October 2005, one mandate each was won in the districts of Leopoldstadt and Landstraße, although not in the state Landtag.
 In the remaining 21 districts mandates were narrowly missed.